 Tier 2 (Amber): Meets some requirements

-We suggest including full names and candidate contact details in your spreadsheet so hiring managers or someone else in your organisation can pick up the process if need be.
+We suggest including full names and candidate contact details in a spreadsheet so hiring managers or someone else in the organisation can pick up the process if need be.
 We utilise an e-recruitment system, but this kind of spreadsheet can be replicated using Excel.

 DO: Keep it simple and use a scoring system when shortlisting applicants.